EvanSeven007/EvanSeven007/README.md

 - 👋 Hi, I’m @EvanSeven007

 Currently pursuing a major in Computer Science at Rice University
-  - Currently working as a SWE intern at Chevron
+  - Spent Summer 2022 as a SWE intern at Chevron
   - Currently learning React, Node.js, the how and why of web dev
   - Currently learning Rust to both explore the language and systems concepts in general